jdeschamps/htSMLM/guide/configuration.md

 - **Controls - Two-state device # name**: Text appearing on the button No# of the controls panel.

-- **Filters - Filter colors**: Colors of the filter names displayed on the GUI.
+- **Filters - Filter colors**: Filter name colors displayed on the GUI.
 The entry should be written as "color1,color2,color3,color4,color5,color6".
 The names should be separated by commas.
 The maximum number of filter colors is 6, beyond that the colors will be ignored.
 The available colors are: pink, violet, dark violet, dark blue, blue, pastel blue, dark green, green, yellow, orange, brown, dark red, red, black, gray, white.

 - **Filters - Filter names**: Filter names displayed on the GUI.
 The entry should be written as "name1,name2,name3,name4,name5,name6".
 The names should be separated by commas.
 The maximum number of filter names is 6, beyond that the names will be ignored.